-Common links between neurodegenerative diseases identifiedApril 18th, 2014 in Parkinson's & Movement disorders /
+Common links between neurodegenerative diseases identifiedApril 18, 2014 in Medicine & Health / Parkinson's & Movement disorders

 The pattern of brain alterations may be similar in several different neurodegenerative diseases, which opens the door to alternative therapeutic strategies to tackle these diseases